Focused briefs: Cryptography fundamentals and Sectigo SSL benefits

 Published: 2025-11-25 — Author: THQ Cyber Division

 Sectigo is a major certificate authority offering a comprehensive range of SSL/TLS products for businesses — from single-domain OV/EV certificates to wildcard and multi-domain SAN products.
-When deployed and managed correctly, Sectigo certificates deliver tangible business benefits: protection of customer data, demonstrable identity assurance, and operational convenience for certificate lifecycle tasks.

 Primary business benefits: